LATE 1700s TO EARLY 1800s

-Soon he found a new mentor: Joseph Manton, a leader in his field and a man who only employed top-rate journeymen which, by this time, William was now known.
+Soon he found a new mentor: Joseph Manton.
+He was a leader in his field and a man who only employed top-rate journeymen which, by this time, William was.

 Staying with Manton for a number of years, William fathered three sons during his time with the firm, each of whom became an apprentice to their father.
 Sadly, while teaching his youngest son Thomas the art of gunmaking, William died.
 At this time, the death of a gunmaking father marked the end of any apprenticeship for his remaining sons.
 But Manton made an exception for the 19-year-old Thomas and allowed him to continue with the firm as his natural talent for the craft was clear.

 Little did anyone know that by allowing Thomas Boss to continue his apprenticeship, it would be the start of a story that would secure the Boss family name at the very heart of gunmaking for centuries to come.

 Eventually Thomas established a name for himself as a top gunmaker.
 He worked mostly as an outworker, a position that saw him finishing guns for the best-known gunmakers of the time – something he excelled at.

 This way of working continued for many years, and we have to remember the sheer scale of the London gunmaking business at this time meant he was a man in demand.
 The quality of his workmanship ensured his reputation as a gunmaker of esteem across the city; however, for a man as ambitious and industrious as Thomas Boss, it wasn’t long before he gained the will and capital to create a gun bearing his own name: Boss.